 - Increase costs associated with maintaining infrastructure related to power generation, sewage and water facilities.

 Integrated pest management options

 - Clean, Drain, Dry your watercraft when moving between bodies of water.

-No bigger than your fingernail, these tiny mussels can cause huge problems Shells can be brown with jagged dark brown/black stripes.
-Shell is D-shaped.
+No bigger than your fingernail, these tiny mussels can cause huge problems.
+D-shaped shells can be brown with jagged dark brown/black stripes.